-Geriatric Patients: Exposure (measured by AUC) is increased in elderly patients ≥65 years.
+Geriatric Patients: Exposure (measured by AUC) is increased in elderly patients 65 years and older.
 Adjustment of the starting dose is not required in these patients.

-Race: The pharmacokinetic differences between Blacks, Caucasians, and the Japanese are minimal.
+Racial or Ethnic Groups: The pharmacokinetic differences between blacks, Caucasians, and Japanese are minimal.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Carcinogenic potential was assessed in a 2-year rat study and a 6-month transgenic (rasH2) mouse study with aliskiren hemifumarate at oral doses of up to 1500 mg aliskiren/kg/day.
-Although there were no statistically significant increases in tumor incidence associated with exposure to aliskiren, mucosal epithelial hyperplasia (with or without erosion/ulceration) was observed in the lower gastrointestinal tract at doses of ≥750 mg/kg/day in both species, with a colonic adenoma identified in one rat and a cecal adenocarcinoma identified in another, rare tumors in the strain of rat studied.
-On a systemic exposure (AUC0-24hr) basis, 1500 mg/kg/day in the rat is about 4 times and in the mouse about 1.5 times the maximum recommended human dose (300 mg aliskiren/day).
+Although there were no statistically significant increases in tumor incidence associated with exposure to aliskiren, mucosal epithelial hyperplasia (with or without erosion/ulceration) was observed in the lower gastrointestinal tract at doses of greater than or equal to 750 mg/kg/day in both species, with a colonic adenoma identified in 1 rat and a cecal adenocarcinoma identified in another, rare tumors in the strain of rat studied.
+On a systemic exposure (AUC0-24hr) basis, 1500 mg/kg/day in the rat is about 4 times and in the mouse about 1.5 times the maximum recommended human dose (MRHD) (300 mg aliskiren/day).
 Mucosal hyperplasia in the cecum or colon of rats was also observed at doses of 250 mg/kg/day (the lowest tested dose) as well as at higher doses in 4- and 13- week studies.

 E. coli, the in vitro Chinese hamster ovary cell chromosomal aberration assay, the in vitro Chinese hamster V79 cell gene mutation test and the in vivo mouse bone marrow micronucleus assay.

-Fertility of male and female rats was unaffected at doses of up to 250 mg aliskiren/kg/day (8 times the maximum recommended human dose of 300 mg Tekturna/60 kg on a mg/m2 basis.)
+Fertility of male and female rats was unaffected at doses of up to 250 mg aliskiren/kg/day (8 times the MRHD of 300 mg Tekturna/60 kg on a mg/m2 basis.)

 Animal Toxicology and/or Pharmacology

-Reproductive Toxicology Studies: Reproductive toxicity studies of aliskiren hemifumarate did not reveal any evidence of teratogenicity at oral doses up to 600 mg aliskiren/kg/day (20 times the maximum recommended human dose (MRHD) of 300 mg/day on a mg/m2 basis) in pregnant rats or up to 100 mg aliskiren/kg/day (7 times the MRHD on a mg/m2 basis) in pregnant rabbits.
+Reproductive Toxicology Studies: Reproductive toxicity studies of aliskiren hemifumarate did not reveal any evidence of teratogenicity at oral doses up to 600 mg aliskiren/kg/day (20 times the MRHD of 300 mg/day on a mg/m2 basis) in pregnant rats or up to 100 mg aliskiren/kg/day (7 times the MRHD on a mg/m2 basis) in pregnant rabbits.
 Fetal birth weight was adversely affected in rabbits at 50 mg/kg/day (3.2 times the MRHD on a mg/m2 basis).
 Aliskiren was present in placenta, amniotic fluid and fetuses of pregnant rabbits.

-The antihypertensive effects of Tekturna have been demonstrated in six randomized, double-blind, placebo-controlled 8- week clinical trials in patients with mild-to-moderate hypertension.
-The placebo response and placebo-subtracted changes from baseline in seated trough cuff blood pressure are shown in Table 1.
+The antihypertensive effects of Tekturna have been demonstrated in 6 randomized, double-blind, placebo-controlled 8- week clinical trials in patients with mild-to-moderate hypertension.
+The placebo response and placebo-subtracted changes from baseline in seated trough cuff blood pressure are shown in Table 2.

-|*p<0.05 vs. placebo by ANCOVA with Dunnett's procedure for multiple comparisons
+*p value less than 0.05 versus placebo by ANCOVA with Dunnett's procedure for multiple comparisons

-|†p<0.05 vs. placebo by ANCOVA for the pairwise comparison.
+†p value less than 0.05 versus placebo by ANCOVA for the pairwise comparison.

 |Aliskiren daily dose, mg|

-The studies included approximately 2,730 patients given doses of 75-600 mg of aliskiren and 1,231 patients given placebo.
-As shown in Table 1, there is some increase in response with administered dose in all studies, with reasonable effects seen at 150-300 mg, and no clear further increases at 600 mg.
-A substantial proportion (85%-90%) of the blood pressure lowering effect was observed within 2 weeks of treatment studies with ambulatory blood pressure monitoring showed reasonable control throughout the interdosing interval; the ratios of mean daytime to mean nighttime ambulatory BP range from 0.6 to 0.9.
+The studies included approximately 2,730 patients given doses of 75 mg (0.5 times the lowest recommended dosage) to 600 mg (twice the highest recommended dosage) of aliskiren and 1,231 patients given placebo.
+The recommended dosage of Tekturna is either 150 or 300 mg once daily [see Dosage and Administration (2.1)].
+As shown in Table 1, there is some increase in response with administered dose in all studies, with reasonable effects seen at 150mg to 300 mg, and no clear further increases at 600 mg.
+A substantial proportion (85% to 90%) of the blood pressure-lowering effect was observed within 2 weeks of treatment.
+Studies with ambulatory blood pressure monitoring showed reasonable control throughout the interdosing interval; the ratios of mean daytime to mean nighttime ambulatory BP range from 0.6 to 0.9.

-Patients in the placebo-controlled trials continued open-label aliskiren for up to one year.
-A persistent blood pressure lowering effect was demonstrated by a randomized withdrawal study (patients randomized to continue drug or placebo), which showed a statistically significant difference between patients kept on aliskiren and those randomized to placebo.
+Patients in the placebo-controlled trials continued open-label aliskiren for up to 1 year.
+A persistent blood pressure- lowering effect was demonstrated by a randomized withdrawal study (patients randomized to continue drug or placebo), which showed a statistically significant difference between patients kept on aliskiren and those randomized to placebo.
 With cessation of treatment, blood pressure gradually returned toward baseline levels over a period of several weeks.

-Aliskiren lowered blood pressure in all demographic subgroups, although Black patients tended to have smaller reduction than Caucasians and Asians, as has been seen with ACE inhibitors and ARBs.
+Aliskiren lowered blood pressure in all demographic subgroups, although black patients tended to have smaller reduction than Caucasians and Asians, as has been seen with ACEIs and ARBs.

 There are no studies of Tekturna or members of the direct renin inhibitors demonstrating reductions in cardiovascular risk in patients with hypertension.